Why is Tokyo so overwhelming — and so worth it?

 Taxis are clean, safe, and expensive — the meter starts at ¥500 ($3.30) and climbs quickly.
 They are best reserved for late-night returns (after the last train around midnight) or group travel where splitting the fare makes financial sense.
 Doors open and close automatically — do not touch them.
 Japan Taxi and GO are the standard ride-hailing apps.

-When to visit: The best months are March-April (cherry blossom season, average 15-20C / 59-68F) and October-November (autumn foliage, comfortable temperatures around 15-22C / 59-72F).
-Summer (June-August) brings humidity and temperatures above 35C / 95F, plus the rainy season (tsuyu) in June.
-Winter (December-February) is cold but clear, with fewer tourists and lower hotel prices.
-New Year’s (December 31-January 3) is a special experience — temple bell ringing, hatsumode (first shrine visit), and fukubukuro (lucky bags) at department stores.
+When to visit: The best months are March-April (cherry blossom season, 15-20C / 59-68F) and October-November (autumn foliage, 15-22C / 59-72F).
+Summer (June-August) brings humidity, temperatures above 35C / 95F, and the rainy season (tsuyu) in June.
+Winter (December-February) is cold but clear, with fewer tourists and lower prices.
+New Year’s (December 31-January 3) is special — temple bell ringing, hatsumode shrine visits, and fukubukuro lucky bags at department stores.

 How long to stay: A minimum of four full days covers Shinjuku/Shibuya, Asakusa/Akihabara, Harajuku/Omotesando, and one day trip.
 A full week allows for deeper neighborhood exploration, teamLab, Tsukiji Outer Market, and two day trips.
 Ten days is ideal for those who want to include Nikko, Hakone, and Kamakura without rushing the city itself.